freeflowthought/X402_Improvement_Proposal/TrustChain_Litepaper.md

 | **Prepaid-only model** | Services are paid from locked or pre-deposited funds, preventing non-payment |
 | **Optimistic settlement** | Providers can withdraw early with sufficient stake; challenges and slashing preserve safety |

-This paper describes TrustChain's architecture, transaction and receipt formats, arbitration flow, incentive model, security boundaries, and a migration path for x402-style payments.
+This paper describes TrustApp's architecture, transaction and receipt formats, arbitration flow, incentive model, security boundaries, and a migration path for x402-style payments.

 ---